 Dan Eisner's Rate Prediction

-We're seeing an economic cooldown amid a state of excess supply, with more produced than consumed.
-As restrictive interest rates crystalize their icy spread up through months of lagging indicators, this imbalance could further erode Canada's economic growth (already predicted to be tepid, at best).
+As the long period of restrictive interest rates crystalize their icy spread up through months of lagging indicators, this imbalance could further erode Canada's economic growth (already predicted to be meagre, at best).

-The economic factors playing into this rate-cut cycle.
+Here are some economic factors playing into this rate-cut cycle.

 Canada's headline inflation rose in October.
 But no need to panic (yet).

 Inflation rose for the first time since May 2024, up from September's 1.6% to 2.0% in October — but still in line with the BoC's target.
-The core inflation average also increased to 2.6% from 2.4%, which is the wrong direction but not outside the expected price volatility.
+The core inflation average also increased to 2.6% (from 2.4%), which is the wrong direction but not outside the expected price volatility.

 October's reading is primarily due to base-year effects for gas (more contrast in price increases for this CPI component between this and last year).
-Grocery prices are still increasing at a faster pace than the headline at 2.7%, but stripping out higher shelter costs brings the inflation rate down to 0.9%.
+Grocery prices are still increasing at a faster pace than the headline at 2.7%, but stripping out higher shelter costs brings the inflation rate down to just 0.9%.

-Keep in mind that just because Canada's pace of average price increases is within the BoC's target range, that doesn't mean things are suddenly cheaper for Canadians.
+Lowered inflation doesn't mean things are suddenly cheaper for Canadians.
 According to Stats Canada, in September 2024:

-- Compared to last September 2021, the CPI rose 12.7%
+- Compared to September 2021, the CPI rose 12.7%

 - Rent was +21.0% costlier nationally